ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/security.md

 The destination for sensitive data on the cluster must also be encrypted at rest under one of the follow secure locations:

 * /dev/shm/ - This location is in RAM, so it does not exist at rest (ensure proper ACLs)
-* /secure - This location is encrypted at rest with AES 256 key length (ensure proper ACLs)
 * /run/user/$EUID/unencrypted - This location is manually managed, and should be created for access to unencrypted files.